 The Iowa Division of Labor enforces Iowa wage law, including the Iowa minimum wage.
 If you have not been paid what you are owed you may file a wage claim.
 One of the most common reasons for underpayment is illegal deductions.
 You may also be owed unpaid vacation, unreimbursed employee expenses or unpaid commissions.

 After you submit a wage claim we will review it and contact the employer.
 We will further investigate and collect due wages by voluntary payment if possible.
 If that is not possible, the matter may proceed to small claims court where there may be additional recovery of liquidated damages and attorney fees.

 The Iowa Division of Labor does not accept claims for wages when one of the following applies:

-- It has been more than one year from the date the wages became due and payable
+- It has been more than one year since the wages were due.

 Wage Quick Links

 Steps in a Wage Claim Process

 Wage Iowa Code and Administrative Rules